waimea-cpy/flask-turso-auth-app-setup/README.md

 This is template for a simple [Flask](https://flask.palletsprojects.com) application with a [Turso](https://turso.tech/) SQLite database to store and provide data.
 The app uses [Jinja2](https://jinja.palletsprojects.com/templates/) templating for structuring pages and data, and [PicoCSS](https://picocss.com/) for styling.

+This app provides **user sign-up, login and logout**.
+Certain features of the app are adjusted / restricted based on whether the user is logged in or not: Menu items, DB actions like add and delete, etc.

 ## Project Structure

 - **app** folder